bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 And this one, I haven't motivated more yet, but actually the current replace by fee rules do not always give us the best block templates.
 So some, yes sir?

-[Audience]: What do miners do right now?
+[Audience 1]: What do miners do right now?
 Like, do they use any sort of block...?

 [Mark Erhardt]: